MystenLabs/sui/docker/fullnode/README.md

 docker compose up
 ```

-**Important:** The command in this document assume you use Docker Compose V2.
+**Important:** The commands in this document assume you use Docker Compose V2.
 The `docker compose` command uses a dash (`docker-compose`) in Docker Compose V1.
 If you use Docker Compose V1, replace the space in each `docker compose` command with a dash (`docker-compose`).
 For more information, see [Docker Compose V2](https://docs.docker.com/compose/#compose-v2-and-the-new-docker-compose-command).

 ## Test the Sui Full node